Electric Cars in Ireland – Some Facts and Figures

 Charging Fees

-Charging at all ESB public points was FREE , but some fees were introduced in 2019 .
+Charging at all ESB public points used to be FREE , but fees were introduced in 2019 .

 Details of the Cost of Electric Vehicle Charging in Ireland Here